-How to recognize a high quality EVO oil
+How to recognize a quality EVO oil

-The tasting of the oil
+Tasting the oil

 1. Prepare the sample